wright-jake/trees/README.md

 Postorder Traversal - cover all subtrees from base up and then left to right, finally, visit the root node

 Levelorder Traveral - traverse the tree by level, left to right

+For traversal's we will either use a queue for breadth-first search or a stack for depth-first search